Towards Robust Neural Image Compression: Adversarial Attack and Model Finetuning: Attack Defense

 \subsection{Recompression Application}

-Image recompression is very common in applications.
-As reported in~\cite{kim2020}, successive recompression using learnt image coder would lead to severe distortion in reconstruction.
-To tackle it, Kim {\it et. al}~\cite{kim2020} included images that were repeatedly compressed in training to improve the model robustness on purpose.
-Our proposed adversarial fintune stratey is not designed for any specific scenario.
-However, given that compression artifacts can also be treated as the additive noises, we then test the finetuned compression model on this recompression task.
+Looking back to the instability problem of learned image recompression mentioned at the beginning of the paper, to tackle it, Kim {\it et. al}~\cite{kim2020} proposed to include images that were repeatedly compressed in training to improve the model robustness on purpose.
+Here, we want to evaluate whether our proposed defense strategies that are not designed for any specific scenario can also improve the model robustness more generally.

-The visual comparison using Kodak images is shown in Fig.~\ref{fig:recompression}.
-After 50 repetitions of recompression, severe distortions can be found in reconstructions encoded using pretrained compression model, while these unexpected distortions are completely eliminated or greatly alleviated in decoded images that were compressed using finetuned model.
-This clearly evidences the generalization of our method to real-life applications like image recompression.
-We also expect that our methodology can be applied to other pixel domain regression tasks for robustness evaluation and improvement in future works such as quality enhancement, super resolution, etc..
+\add{Examples in Fig.~\ref{fig:similar_distortion} show that some of the distortions caused by recompression are of high similarity to examples generated by adversarial attacks.
+Such similar patterns prove that the adversarially trained models can also be generalized to practical applications like image recompression.} The visual comparison using Kodak images is shown in Fig.~\ref{fig:recompression}.
+After 50 repetitions of recompression, severe distortions can be found in reconstructions encoded using the pretrained baseline model, while these unexpected distortions are greatly alleviated in decoded images that were compressed using the AT model.

+\add{Figure~\ref{fig:recompression_rd} further shows the overall rate-distortion comparison for recompression at different bit rates.
+As seen, the performance of the baseline model degrades significantly after 50 times recompression.
+We can also clearly see from the rate-distortion curves that models with higher quality scales are with severer quality degradation, which is consistent with our observation in Sec.~\ref{sec:method_distorion} by the adversarial attack.
+This also evidences that our proposed adversarial attack-based robustness evaluation method can really be indicative of the robustness of the NIC models in practical applications.

+For different defense strategies, the self-ensemble strategy provides limited performance improvement, while the adversarial training strategy still works well by significantly decreasing the quality degradation caused by image recompression.} This clearly shows the generalization of our proposed adversarial training strategy.
+We also expect that our methodology can be applied to other pixel domain regression tasks for robustness evaluation and improvement in future works such as quality enhancement, super-resolution, etc.